-A mobile driving licence (mDL) that is secure, accurate, interoperable, and that protects privacy is coming and will change the identity landscape in the near future.
-Scytáles products are all fully ISO-compliant and follow the best security and implementation standards.
+A mobile driving licence (mDL) that is secure, accurate, interoperable, and protects privacy is here and is changing the identity landscape.

 What is the ISO/IEC 18013-5?

-The ISO/IEC 18013-5 standard defines an mDL as a driving licence which resides on a mobile device or requires a mobile device as part of the process to gain access to the driver licence.
+The ISO/IEC 18013-5 standard defines an mDL as a driving licence that resides on a mobile device or requires a mobile device as part of the process to gain access to the driver's licence.
 This Global standard is being developed by the members of the International Organization for Standardization (ISO/IEC JTC1/SC17/WG10), ultimately serving billions of mDL holders and the mDL relying party community.